 Alocasia, also called elephant’s ear, is a prolific and striking plant hardy in USDA zones 8b through 11.
-It requires very little maintenance once it gets going, and it can grow to impressive size, making it ideal for an attention grabbing spot in the garden or a pot.
-But how do you go about propagating alocasia plants?
+It requires very little maintenance once it gets going and it can grow to impressive size, making it ideal for an attention-grabbing spot in the garden or a pot.
+How do you go about propagating alocasia plants?
 Keep reading to learn more about alocasia propagation methods and how to propagate alocasia.

 How to Propagate Alocasia Plants

 Alocasia grows from rhizomes in the ground, and the best method of alocasia plant propagation involves splitting up these rhizomes.
 Propagation of alocasia should be done in spring or early summer, when the plant is just coming out of dormancy from the winter.
 With a shovel, carefully dig around the plant and lift it out of the ground.
 Dig at least 12 inches (31 cm.) around the plant to avoid damaging the roots or the rhizomes themselves.
 Gently lift the plant out of the soil-- there should be many long tubers just underneath the ground (those growing in containers can be gently pushed from the plant).
 Brush the soil away and carefully divide the tubers-- each of these will grow into a new plant of its own.